EmanuelSommer/EmanuelSommer/README.md

 <h5 align='center'> My name is Emanuel, and I'm a Mathematician & Data Scientist. </h5>

 <h5 align='center'> I'm happy you found your way down here! 🥳<br> If you come across any issues in one of my projects or have suggestions for improvement, I would love to hear from you!</h5>
-<h5 align='center'> Quite evidently I really like R. I think it is <b>supeR</b> 😉 <br> However I also appreciate Python a lot, which currently is my most used programming language in my day to day work. </h5>
+<h5 align='center'> Quite evidently I like R quite a lot.
+I think it is <b>supeR</b> 😉 <br> However I also appreciate Python a lot, which currently is my most used programming language in my day to day work. <br>And who knows maybe I'll use Mojo soon 🔥  </h5>

 <h3 align='center'> 📚 Academical interests </h3>